xipki/xipki/README.md

 ## Install CA Server

+1. Unpack tomcat to a new folder
-1. Unpack the binary `xipki-ca-<version>.zip` and install CA as described in the unpacked README file.
+2. Unpack the binary `xipki-ca-<version>.zip` and install CA as described in the unpacked README file.

 ## Install OCSP Responder

-Note that CA and OCSP can be installed in the same servlet container.
+1. Unpack tomcat to a new folder

-1. Unpack the binary `xipki-ocsp-<version>.zip` and install OCSP responder as described in the unpacked README file.
+2. Unpack the binary `xipki-ocsp-<version>.zip` and install OCSP responder as described in the unpacked README file.

+## Install Protocol Gateway

+1. Unpack tomcat to a new folder
+2. Unpack the binary `xipki-gate-<version>.zip` and install protocol gateway as described in the unpacked README file.

+## Install Management Command Line Interface

+1. Unpack the binary `xipki-mgmt-cli-<version>.tar.gz` (or `xipki-mgmt-cli-jdk8-<version>.tar.gz` for JDK 8)
+3. If you get "java.lang.ClassNotFoundException: &lt;jdbc class&gt;", please copy the missing JDBC driver jar to the directory `lib/boot`.

 ## Install Command Line Interface

 1. Unpack the binary `xipki-cli-<version>.tar.gz` (or `xipki-cli-jdk8-<version>.tar.gz` for JDK 8)
-2. Adapt the CMP client configuration `xipki/cmpclient/cmpclient.json`
-3. If you get "java.lang.ClassNotFoundException: &lt;jdbc class&gt;", please copy the missing JDBC driver jar to the directory `lib/boot`.

 ## Configure PKCS#11 device (optional)

-   This step is only required if the real PKCS#11 device instead of the emulator is used. **Note that this step should be applied to both tomcat and xipki-cli**.
+   This step is only required if the real PKCS#11 device instead of the emulator is used. **Note that this step should be applied to all components tomcat, xipki-mgmt-cli, and xipki-cli**.

   * Copy `xipki/security/example/pkcs11-hsm.json` to `xipki/security/pkcs11.json`, and adapt the PKCS#11 configuration.